 Nature study is a vital part of Charlotte Mason homeschooling.
 As part of our 5 Days of The Green Ember series we are so delighted to share this nature study with you.

-This is a little glimpse into how our family uses the nature study cards that are part of The Homeschool Garden.
-We learn from 2 nature study cards each Friday morning and we add observations to our nature journals.
+This is a little glimpse into how our family uses nature study cards and how we add observations to our nature journals.
 I prefer watercolors, but the boys alternate between watercolor and coloured pencils.

-The printable packet is below and we’d love to see your students’ nature study pages so share them with the hashtag #TheHomeschoolGarden!
+The printable packet is below and we’d love to see your students’ nature study pages!
 Thanks for being part of our community.

 A Green Ember Inspired Nature Study

 Download the printable Green Ember Nature Study packet here:

 -Cooper’s hawks are native to North and CentralAmerica.